jhui/jhui.github.io/_posts/2018-02-10-PyTorch-neural-networks.markdown

 ### Neural Networks

 In PyTorch, we use torch.nn to build layers.
-In _\_\_iniit\_\__, we configure different trainable layers including convolution and affine layers with nn.Conv2d and nn.Linear respectively.
+For example, in _\_\_iniit\_\__, we configure different trainable layers including convolution and affine layers with _nn.Conv2d_ and _nn.Linear_ respectively.
 We create the method _forward_ to compute the network output.
-It contains functionals to link layers already configured in _\_\_iniit\_\__ to form a computation graph.
+It contains functionals linking layers already configured in _\_\_iniit\_\__ to form a computation graph.
 Functionals include ReLU and max poolings.
-The difference between torch.nn and torch.nn.functional is very subtle which many other deep network frameworks do not make such a distinction.
-In PyTorch, torch.nn.functional tends to have no trainable parameters.

 To create a deep network:

 ```python
 import torch